joeldodson/braille/docs/hableone.md

  The manuals contain descriptions and initializing information not presented here.
  This reference is taken mostly from the manuals with some notes based on my experiences.
  I've also gone through the playlists from the [Hable One YouTube channel](https://www.youtube.com/@hableone) and provided some summaries.
- Some videos have information already presented in the manuals, which I don't call out.
+ Some videos have information already presented in the manuals, which I don't call out as the reference is already documented.
  It's a good idea to go through the play lists at least once when learning the Hable One.
  I don't provide any links in here to specific videos.
- This site is intended to be browsed quickly to look for information you might have forgotten or missed earlier.
+ This site is intended to be browsed quickly to look for information you might have forgotten or missed earlier, I don't want to add link clutter.

 ## Common Commands

 This section contains commands used for both iOS and Android devices.
 These include commands to configure the Hable One itself (e.g., change the language, switch between Android and iOS), as well as generic commands consistent across both platforms.

 ### Note on Android or iOS